Glycerin at a Glance

-Also called glycerol or glycerine, glycerin is a humectant that’s present in all natural lipids (fats), whether animal or vegetable.
-It can be derived from natural substances by hydrolysis of fats and by fermentation of sugars; it also can be synthetically manufactured, which is usually the case with modern-day skincare products.
+Glycerin, also called glycerol or glycerine, is a humectant that’s present in all natural lipids (fats), whether animal or vegetable.
+It can be derived from natural substances by hydrolysis of fats and by fermentation of sugars; it also can be synthetically manufactured, which is usually the case with modern-day skin care products, as doing so results in highly purified glycerin.

 Some people wonder whether using products with glycerin takes too much water from skin when there isn’t enough humidity in the air.
-This can occur with pure glycerin (100% concentration—an amount that’s never used in skincare products).
+This can occur with pure glycerin (that is, at a 100% concentration—an amount that’s never used in skin care products).
 Any humectant (including glycerin) used in pure form can increase water loss by attracting water from the lower layers of skin into the surface layers when the climate is too arid (low humidity).
 For this reason, glycerin and humectants are typically used in concentrations of 5% or less and always combined with other ingredients to soften skin.
-In fact, glycerin combined with other emollients and/or oils is a fundamental cornerstone of most moisturizers.
+In fact, glycerin combined with other emollients and/or oils is a fundamental cornerstone of most moisturisers.
+However, amounts of 10% or greater can be used in clinical circumstances for skin healing.

 International Journal of Cosmetic Science, August 2016, ePublication